QMA vs. QCMA and Pseudorandomness: Quantum pseudorandomness conjectures

 \subsection{A weaker version of \Cref{conj:simplified}}

-Given that the Aaronson-Ambainis conjecture has been open for a while it appears that the quantum pseudorandomness conjectures will be difficult to prove.
+Given that the Aaronson-Ambainis conjecture has been open for a while it appears that the quantum pseudorandomness conjectures are also quite difficult to prove.
 However we also give some evidence that \Cref{conj:simplified} is true by proving a weaker version of it.

 This is analogous to how Aaronson and Ambainis proved a weaker version of their eponymous conjecture via a Fourier-analytic result of Dinur, et al.~\cite{dinur2006fourier}.
 Indeed, we also use the same Fourier-analytic tool in our proof.